 Michael joined the Board as an Associate Director in 2016, before becoming a full Director in 2017.
-He is Vice Chair of the Governance Committee and Chair of the Risk Committee.
+He is Chair of the Audit Committee.

-Michael is currently CFO for RT Health Fund Limited, prior to this he has held a number of senior roles at GMHBA Limited and business, finance and administration roles with St John of God Health Care and Woodside Petroleum in Melbourne and Perth.
+Michael has held a number of senior roles at HCF, GMHBA Limited and business, finance and administration roles with St John of God Health Care and Woodside Petroleum in Melbourne and Perth.

 Michael is an experienced Finance and Compliance executive with diverse industry experience across the Private Health Insurance, Health, Resources, and Investment Management sectors.
-His depth of experience extends across multiple disciplines including Accounting, Treasury, Company Secretarial, Information Technology, Commercial, Legal and Administration.
+His depth of experience extends across multiple disciplines including Accounting, Treasury, Company Secretarial, Commercial, and Administration.
 He is also a Non-Executive Director at genU.